Diocese of Wheeling–Charleston: Bransfield scandal

-In October 2019, the Washington Post reported that police were investigating an allegation that Bransfield molested a nine-year-old girl during a September 2012 pilgrimage to the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., The diocese was subpoenaed for documents in connection with the investigation.
+In September 2019, a former seminarian known as JE sued the diocese and Bransfield.
+The plaintiff cited several occasions in 2017 and 2018 in which Branfield kissed and fondled him.
+In July 2023, JE and the diocese reached a financial settlement to the case.
+In October 2019, the Washington Post reported that police were investigating an allegation that Bransfield molested a nine-year-old girl during a September 2012 pilgrimage to the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+The diocese was subpoenaed for documents in connection with the investigation.
 Bransfield denied the allegation.